 Let's now start building an example workflow, where we analyze some sales data.
 When we're finished it will look like the workflow shown in Figure 4.
-Don't worry if you get stuck along the way, the finished workflow is also available on the public EXAMPLES Server under 02_ETL_Data_Manipulation/00_Basic_Examples/00_Visual_Analysis_of_Sales_Data.
+Don't worry if you get stuck along the way, the finished workflow is also available on the KNIME Hub here.